Louise Appleton: Storylines

 In May, Louise provided an alibi for Viv Hope who was charged with conspiracy to defraud.
 She is among a few villagers who believe Viv is innocent.
 However, Louise blackmailed Viv when she discovered that Viv had kissed Freddie Yorke in order to obtain Viv's businesses.
 Viv's husband, and Jamie's father, Bob found out and told Jamie but the two stuck together.
 After visiting her family in Australia, Louise returned to the village in September and they decided to get married at Christmas.
 In October, Terry began suspecting Louise was having an affair when T.J. drew a picture of her with two boyfriends.
 Louise angrily refused to discuss the matter when questioned so Terry and Bob told Jamie who confronted Louise and grew frustrated by her refusal to divulge Jonty's identity.
 In the pub later on, Louise quashed speculation by revealing she won a beauty contest in Australia and that Jonty is her manager.
 However, hurt by Jamie's lack of respect and trust, she called off the wedding.
 Bob and Terry were horrified to see Louise and Jonty kiss when he arrived.
 Jonty asked Louise to return to Australia with him, but Jamie saw them and hit Jonty before storming off.
-Bob and Terry talked to Jonty, who shocked them by producing the volume of publicity Louise’s competition win had generated.
+Bob and Terry talked to Jonty, who shocked them by producing the volume of publicity Louise's competition win had generated.
 With the promise of more work heading her way, Louise returned to Australia.
-In a race against time, Bob and Terry found Jamie as the villagers threw an impromptu going away party to stall Louise’s exit.
-However, Terry’s car broke down on the way back and they had to take Jamie's ice cream van.
+In a race against time, Bob and Terry found Jamie as the villagers threw an impromptu going away party to stall Louise's exit.
+However, Terry's car broke down on the way back and they had to take Jamie's ice cream van.
 Back in the village, Jamie was a no-show and Louise prepared to leave in a horse-drawn carriage.
 However, Jamie arrived at the last second and begged Louise to marry him.
 Louise agreed and they left for Australia together.

-In June 2009, Jamie returned from a visit to Australia, despondent, as Louise was now with a man who, according to Val, looked like Crocodile Dundee and gave Jamie his ring back.
-She also sold her share of the B&B to Eric and Val Pollard, much to Terry's horror and her share in The Woolpack to Val Pollard.

-After leaving the village, Louise has been mentioned often.
-In January 2017, Diane mentioned that Louise donated £100 from Australia to a donation page set up to raise money for Diane's adoptive stepgranddaughter Sarah's cancer treatment.
+Jamie returns alone the following month after he and Louise split up.

 Reception

 For her portrayal of Louise, Symons earned a nomination for Most Popular Newcomer at the 8th National Television Awards.
+Symons was also nominated for "Funniest Performance" at the 2007 Inside Soap Awards.